vercel/pkg/readme.md

 [![devDependency Status](https://david-dm.org/zeit/pkg/dev-status.svg)](https://david-dm.org/zeit/pkg?type=dev)
 [![Join the community on Spectrum](https://withspectrum.github.io/badge/badge.svg)](https://spectrum.chat/pkg)

+This fork created to support the spread operator.

 This command line interface enables you to package your Node.js project into an executable that can be run even on devices without Node.js installed.

 ## Use Cases